MicrosoftDocs/learn/learn-pr/azure/protect-on-premises-infrastructure-with-azure-site-recovery/includes/2-azure-site-recovery-overview.md

 There are several components that need to be set up to enable Azure Site Recovery:

-- **Networking**:  A valid Azure virtual network is required for the replicated virtual machines to use.
+- **Networking** - A valid Azure virtual network is required for the replicated virtual machines to use.
-- **Recovery Service vault**:  A vault in your Azure subscription that stores the migrated VMs when a failover is run.
+- **Recovery Service vault** - A vault in your Azure subscription that stores the migrated VMs when a failover is run.
 The vault also contains the replication policy, and the source and target locations for replication/failover.
-- **Credentials**:  The credentials you use for Azure need to have the **Virtual Machine Contributor** and **Site Recovery Contributor** roles to allow permission to modify both the VM and the storage is connects to.
+- **Credentials** - The credentials you use for Azure need to have the **Virtual Machine Contributor** and **Site Recovery Contributor** roles to allow permission to modify both the VM and the storage Site Recovery is connected to.
-- **Configuration Server**:  An on-premises VMware server fulfills several roles during the failover/replication process.
+- **Configuration Server** - An on-premises VMware server fulfills several roles during the failover/replication process.
 It's obtained from the Azure portal as an OVA for easy deployment.
 The configuration server includes a:
-  - **Process Server**:  This server acts as a gateway for the replication traffic and optimizes it before sending it over the WAN to Azure, it caches, compresses, and encrypts the traffic.
+  - **Process Server** - This server acts as a gateway for the replication traffic and optimizes it before sending it over the WAN to Azure, it caches, compresses, and encrypts the traffic.
 The process server also installs the Mobility service onto the all the physical and virtual machines targeted for failover/replication.
-  - **Master Target Server**:  This machine handles the replication process during a failback from Azure.
+  - **Master Target Server** - This machine handles the replication process during a failback from Azure.

 > [!IMPORTANT]
 > If you want to be able to fail back from Azure to on-premises environment, VMware vCenter with a Configuration server needs to be available even if you are only replicating physical machines to Azure.
 You cannot fail back to physical servers.